naman16/cloud-security/docs/Deep Dive - AWS Organization Policies (Part 1).md

       - **Chatbot Policies**: Chatbot policies allow you to centrally restrict access to resources within your AWS Organizations, from Teams, Slack, etc.
       - **AI Services Opt-Out Policies**: AI policies allow you to centrally control access to your data and prevent them from being used in development of AWS’ AI services.

 In the remainder of this blog (Part 1), I will take a deep-dive into the two types of Authorization Policies: SCPs and RCPs.
-I will follow this with a subsequent blog (Part 2\) that delves into the various types of Management Policies.
+I will follow this with a subsequent blog (Part 2) that delves into the various types of Management Policies.

 ## Service Control Policies (SCPs)

 [SCPs](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html) are a type of authorization policy that provides you with centralized control over the maximum permissions that are available to the principals (IAM users, root users, roles) within your AWS Organization.
 By design, SCPs restrict permissions rather than grant them.
-Thus, they create permission guardrails and ensure that principals within AWS Organizations operate within these predefined access boundaries.
+Thus, they create permission guardrails and ensure that principals within your organizations operate within these predefined access boundaries.
 Below are key considerations when implementing SCPs:

 ### SCP Applicability Scope